Exploration of Quantum Computer Power Side-Channels: Conclusion

 \section{Conclusion}

-This work presented the first exploration of power side-channels of quantum computers.
-We propose the threat model and several applications of quantum computer power side-channels, and evaluate how effective power traces can be used in the various cases.
-As this work shows, power side-channels attacks could be powerful and practical for inferring secret information about circuits executing on quantum computers.
+This work presented the first exploration of side-channel attacks on quantum computers.
+We propose the threat model and several applications of quantum computer side-channels, and evaluate how effective power traces can be used in the various cases.
+As this work shows, side-channels attacks could be powerful and practical for inferring secret information about circuits executing on quantum computers, and appropriate defenses need to be deployed.